apache/hawq-docs/admin/ambari-admin.md

 ## Performing a HAWQ Service Check<a id="amb-service-check"></a>

 A HAWQ Service check uses the `hawq state` command to display the configuration and status of segment hosts in a HAWQ Cluster.
-It also performs tests to ensure that HAWQ can write to and read from tables, and to ensure that PXF can write to and read from HDFS external tables.
+It also performs tests to ensure that HAWQ can write to and read from tables, and to ensure that HAWQ can write to and read from HDFS external tables using PXF.

 ### When to Perform
-* Execute this procedure immediately after a new install to validate the basic functioning of the HAWQ cluster.
-* Execute this procedure after expanding or removing HAWQ nodes to validate the new HAWQ cluster configuration.
+* Execute this procedure immediately after any common maintenance operations, such as adding, activating, or removing a HAWQ Master Standby.
 * Execute this procedure as a first step in troubleshooting problems in accessing HDFS data.

 ### Procedure